blissend/port_test/README.md

 port_test is a python script to quickly test the availability of the destination IP:Port.
 This is designed to work when you are without telnet or other tools and to aid scripting tests against multiple addresses.
-Therefore it should work on very old python versions as older servers rather than requiring newer versions.
+Therefore it should work on very old python versions for older servers rather than requiring newer versions.

 @author: Adam Carlin <blissend@gmail.com>